rodstaff/redux-react-routes/README.md

 #redux-react-routes

+The purpose of this simple app is to understand how Redux builds a framework around React so that as the size and complexity of the app increases, it becomes much easier to manage and debug the code by managing a single source of state called a 'store'.
+Please note that this app is not intended as a step-by-step tutorial, rather as another source of template where you can build much bigger apps from.

 ##A.  This app uses the three tutorials below as reference:

 1) [Beginner's Guide to React Router by Nader Dabit]